dietervdwes/ChemHelp/README.md

 Alt + X: NeXt Episode

 Alt + N: Copy Episode Number to the clipboard.

-Alt + E (or “Episode” button on the app window): Opens a new text box to enter an Episode number to open up the scanned form on Equation document viewer.
+This only works from within Result Entry / Verify windows with the episode active.

 Alt + P: From within “Medical Validation”, copies the episode number and navigates to Result Entry window to enter or add the PHONC.
 This is also useful to easily navigate to “Result Entry” window from within “Medical Validation”, even when a PHONC is not due for entry.

 Alt + R: From within “Medical Validation”, copies the episode number and navigates to Result Entry window.

+Ctrl + Alt + N / Ctrl + Alt + L - saves the episode number and the time in ChemHelp-directory\episode_log.txt

+Ctrl + Alt + C: Screen Captures (screenshots) the active window into ChemHelp-directory\Screenshots\

-Ctrl + Alt + P: From within “Medical Validation”, copies the episode number and navigates to Result Entry window to add a CCOM and enter comment with a link for clinician to update contact details.
+Ctrl + Alt + P: From within “Medical Validation”, copies the episode number and navigates to Result Entry window to add a CCOM and put a standard comment with a link for Dr. to update details.

 Shift + Alt + P: Enable Proxy (via Registry)